 Grupo Terruño Nayarita Natural Process

 Single origin Tepic, Nayarit, Mexico.
 Cupping notes: Aromas of maple syrup, whiskey infused oak wood, brown sugar brownies (aka blondies) and peanuts.
-Flavors of milky hot chocolate and roasted cocktail peanuts with lime (the little round ones).
+Flavors of milky hot chocolate and roasted cocktail peanuts (the little round ones) with lime.
 Can be used for all brew methods, personal favorite espresso.